Sunday, 23 February 2025

 YouTube’s experimental AI remixer lets creators transform tracks into new genres, adding personal flair to Shorts with AI-powered custom soundtracks.

 Thanks to an experimental AI tool, musicians and creators may soon have an innovative way to remix their tracks on YouTube.
-The feature is being rolled out to select creators and promises to revolutionise how music is reimagined for creation.
+The feature is being rolled out to select creators and promises to revolutionise how music is reimagined for content creation.

 A new way to reimagine music